IuliiaKonovalova/school_app/README.md

 **Student Detail Page**

-This page is accessible by everyone except potential clients.
+This page is accessible to everyone except potential clients.
 However, parents can see only their own children's profiles.
-If they will try to enter other students' profiles they will be redirected to the Access Limitation page.
+If they try to enter other students' profiles, they will be redirected to the Access Limitation page.

-The page has the following look for the bosses and sales managers:
+The page has a following look for the bosses and sales managers:

   ![Student Detail Page](documentation/features/student_detail_page/student_detail_page_admin_view.png)